Hello! 👋

 Born and raised in Saint Petersburg. ⚓

 In 2018, I obtained a Bachelor’s degree in Applied Physics 👨🔬 from ITMO University, with a major in laser technologies, and planned to become a researcher.
 While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and participated in the THE BRICS & Emerging Economies Universities Summit as a representative of Russian students.
-Every summer, I also worked as a camp leader. 🏕️
+Every summer, I also worked as a camp counselor. 🏕️

 In 2020, I obtained a Master’s degree with honors in Laser Technologies ⚡ from the same university, with a major in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a scientific interviewer at the university’s news portal, and also led the School of Laser Technologies for highschoolers.
 While studying there, I was lucky to join JetBrains and fell in love with data science. 📊